Student Rights & Responsibilities

 Students cannot succeed academically or socially if they do not feel safe and secure in their environment, and it is the responsibility of the college to impose sanctions and limits upon those who threaten the tranquility of the campus and safety of others.
 The judicial system is progressive in that students who continue to violate college policy, regardless of the severity, are held accountable for their choices and may be removed from the college community if deemed necessary.

 The Office of Student Rights and Responsibilities has moved to its new location in Catskill Hall, Room 111.
 Students seeking information regarding conduct issues may contact their Residence Hall Director, or can go to the office, or contact the Office at 607-746-4443.
-If you have any questions please contact John Padovani at email@example.com or at ext.
+If you have any questions please contact Lacey Williams at firstname.lastname@example.org or at ext.
 4443.